 With the good, there is also the bad.
 Heat pumps will have high costs from the get-go, along with much higher installation costs.
 Heating pumps also tend to be more challenging to install and sometimes require special planning permissions.

 Moving onto the furnace, this is a heating system that is either gas or oil-fired to produce a specific heat.
 Ducts force warm-air distribution until it uses a particular system to distribute heated air to different building areas.
-This heating air releases into your home from grills or air registers.
+This heating air is released into your home from grills or air registers.

 Furnaces also require heat sources such as flames.
 Flames will warm the heat exchanger up so that heat can then be moved into your air.
 Once this happens, the furnace will push air and effectively forces it through the specific exchanger—any potentially harmful byproducts of this process releases from the home from the fluid pipe.